Red-Swingline/EchoNotifier/README.md

 ## Usage

-**Note:** Any changes to the config.json file will require a restart of the application.
-This will be fixed in the next release.

 If you dont use the .deb file to install then you will need to put the config.json file in `~/.config/echonotifier/config.json` or update the path in line 15 of main.rs.
 ```Rust
 fn config_path() -> PathBuf {